 A steamy cup of java on a crisp, quiet morning is just about the perfect start to any day in the wilderness.
-And a warm meal at the end of a long trek is pretty tough to beat as well.
+And a warm meal at the end of a long day on the trail is pretty tough to beat as well.
 Backpacking stoves can enhance your wilderness adventures in a way that few other tools can.

 The good news is that backpacking stoves have gotten increasingly light and convenient over the past few years.
-That means you’ll spend a lot less time cooking and your pack will stay nice and light too.
-The bad news is there are more backpacking stoves to choose from than ever before, which can make picking the right one difficult.
-I've created this list to help cut through the clutter and share the very best backpacking stoves available today.
+That means you’ll spend a lot less time cooking and your pack will stay light too.
+The bad news is there are more backpacking stoves to choose from now than ever before, which can make picking the right one very difficult.
+We created this list to help cut through the clutter and share our favorite backpacking stoves available today.

-For more of my top gear recommendations, have a look through these popular CleverHiker Gear Guide links:
+For more of our top gear recommendations, have a look through these popular CleverHiker Gear Guide links:

 CRITICAL STOVE CONSIDERATIONS

 STOVE TYPE - There are many different types of backpacking stoves, which can be a big source of confusion.
-Canister stoves, liquid fuel stoves, solid fuel stoves, alcohol stoves, and wood stoves are a few of the most common stove types.
-In my guide below I layout the pros and cons of each category and explain their best uses.
+Canister stoves, liquid fuel stoves, solid fuel stoves, alcohol stoves, and wood stoves are a few of the most common options.
+In this guide we'll discuss the pros and cons of each category and explain their best uses.

 COOKING VS BOILING - Most backpackers these days make very simple meals that only require boiling water for rehydrating food.
 For that reason, the main design for most backpacking stoves is to boil water quickly, not necessarily to cook.
-Freeze-dried meal packages, ramen noodles, soup packets, and rice/couscous/pasta meals are some common trail dinners that don't require much cooking.
+Check out our lightweight backpacking food guide for some recommendations on trail nutrition and our favorite backpacking meals.